Correlation functions for open XXZ spin 1/2 quantum chains with unparallel boundary magnetic fields: Transfer matrix spectrum and eigenstates by SoV

 Here $\lambda_1,\ldots,\lambda_M$ label the roots of $Q$ similarly as in \eqref{Q-form}.
 We underline once again that \eqref{separate-ABA-R}-\eqref{separate-ABA-L} hold for arbitrary $Q$ of the form \eqref{Q-form}, i.e. not necessarily solution of a $TQ$-equation.

 This ABA representation of the separate states enables us to reformulate Theorem~\ref{th-spectrum2} in the Sklyanin's case as follows:

 \begin{corollary} Let us suppose that the generalized Sklyanin's approach is applicable \footnote{ That is, let us suppose that the inhomogeneity parameters are generic and that the nonzero condition \eqref{Sklyanin-range} is satisfied imposing \eqref{Gauge-cond-A} and \eqref{Gauge-cond-B}.} and that one of the two conditions \eqref{Full-homo-1} and \eqref{Fullhomo-2} is satisfied.
-Then the transfer matrix is diagonalizable with simple spectrum.
-Moreover, a function $\tau (\lambda )$ is an eigenvalue of the transfer matrix $\mathcal{T}(\lambda )$ iff it is an entire function of $\lambda $ such that there exists a unique $Q(\lambda )\in \Sigma _{Q}$ satisfying the homogeneous Baxter's like $TQ$-equation \eqref{hom-TQ}, and the unique (up overall constants) left and right eigenstates admits the following ABA representations:
+Then the transfer matrix $\mathcal{T}(\lambda)$ is diagonalizable with simple spectrum and the set $\Sigma _{\mathcal{T}}$ of its eigenvalues is given by the set of entire functions $\tau(\lambda)$ such that there exists a polynomial $Q(\lambda )\in \Sigma _{Q}$ satisfying with $\tau(\lambda)$ the homogeneous $TQ$-equation \eqref{hom-TQ}.
+For $\tau(\lambda)\in\Sigma _{\mathcal{T}}$, the corresponding $Q(\lambda )\in \Sigma _{Q}$ solution of \eqref{hom-TQ} is unique, and the corresponding unique (up overall constants) left and right eigenstates of $\mathcal{T}(\lambda)$ admit the following ABA representations:

 and

 Here $N_{K_{\pm }}$ denotes the degree of the polynomial $Q\in \Sigma _{Q}$, $\lambda_1,\ldots,\lambda_{N_{K_\pm}}$ label its roots similarly as in \eqref{Q-form}, and the gauge parameters are fixed in terms of the boundary parameters by \eqref{Gauge-cond-A} and \eqref{Gauge-cond-B}. \end{corollary}